This notice advises you of:

 Need help understand your notice?
 Click

-A supplementary property assessment is done when a new building or an addition to an existing building is completed in the current calendar year.
+A supplementary property assessment is done when a new building, renovation or an addition to an existing building is completed in the current calendar year.
 The supplementary tax bill will reflect the number of months the building was completed or occupied during the year.